runelite/runelite.net/README.md

 ```

 from console.
 Your app should be now running on `http://localhost:3000` and you
 will be able to see it from your web browser.
-To debug Redux actions, navigate
+To debug Redux actions, simply check
-to `http://remotedev.io/local/` and you will be able to see all your Redux
-actions.
+your web console.

 ### Creating blog posts